| Genre: Compilation / Role Playing Game |

 The music CD is only available in the black label release, featured above.

-Final Fantasy Anthology was released under the original Squaresoft name for it’s Day 1 release, but switched to the merged Square-Enix logo with the Greatest Hits.
+Final Fantasy Anthology was released under the original Squaresoft name for its day one release, but switched to the merged Square-Enix logo with the Greatest Hits.
 The initial Greatest Hits release is standard fare, minus the music CD.

 The 2nd and 3rd re-prints would come from Square-Enix’s online shop.
-These are unique in that they are silver bottom CDs – something that goes against Sony’s original black / blue dye methods.
-The color of the Greatest Hits banners changed between reprints, otherwise they’re the same.
+These are unique in that they are silver bottom CDs – something that goes against Sony’s original black/blue dye methods.
+The color of the Greatest Hits banners changed between reprints; they’re the same.

 Misprints